harispopovac/ecomm/README.md

 # Vue.js Project

-This is a Vue.js project using TypeScript and Vite.
+This is a fake product catalog Vue.js project using TypeScript and Vite.
 Follow the instructions below to set up and run the project locally.

 ## Prerequisites